Casestudy

 From 15,000 database connections to under 100: DigitalOcean’s tale of tech debt

 A new hire recently asked me over lunch, “What does DigitalOcean’s tech debt look like?”
 I could not help but smile when I heard the question.
 Software engineers asking about a company’s tech debt is the equivalent of asking about a credit score.
 It’s their way of As a cloud provider that manages our own servers and hardware, we have faced complications that many other startups have not encountered in this new era of cloud computing.
+These tough situations ultimately led to tradeoffs we had to make early in our existence.
+And as any quickly growing company knows, the technical decisions you make early on tend to catch up with you later.

 Read more